anglerfish27/Unexpected-Maker--RTC_LOGGER_SHIELD/README.md

-SD-Card Reader code and I2C STEMMA usage code for the 'Unexpected Maker RTC Logger Shield for TinyPico and TinyS2/S3' This code has the pin configurate for the TinyS3, different models may require different pin configurations.
+SD-Card Reader code and I2C STEMMA usage code for the 'Unexpected Maker RTC Logger Shield for TinyPico and TinyS2/S3' This code has the pin configuration for the TinyS3, different models may require different pin configurations.
 See the pinout card that you recieved when you purchased your device.
 This code example has been modified from the IO Expander module SD card example from Unexpected Maker.
 My portions of the code can be copied/modified and used in any fashion you desire.